-In my recent post on what it takes to be a great leader, I made the case, that an important leadership skill is the ability to pick a leadership team that supports the leader in her weakest areas and let’s the leader use her strengths to drive results and create lasting change.
-In this post I will tough on the importance of balance in a leadership team.
+In my recent post on what it takes to be a great young leader, I made the case, that a really important leadership skill is the ability to pick a leadership team that supports the leader in her weakest areas and lets the leader use her strengths to drive results and create lasting change.
+In this post, I will touch on the importance of balance in a leadership team.

-Basically I see two general types of leaders – hunters and farmers.
+Basically, I see two general types of leaders – hunters and farmers.
 Hunters often focus on short-term results – the next contract, this week, this month or this quarter.
 They are always looking to bag the next big deal.
-Farmers on the other hand tend to focus less on single deals and believe in the value of cultivating long-term relationships.
+Farmers, on the other hand, tend to focus less on single deals and believe in the value of cultivating long-term relationships.
 Hunters are often visionary and like to be aggressive and take charge of things.
-Farmers on the other hand are often more laid back and like to let thinks develop.
+Farmers, on the other hand, are often more laid back and like to let things develop.
 Hunters are often competitive, enjoy the spotlight and like working alone.
-Farmers on the other hand prefer to be part of a team and prefer to share responsibility and accomplishments.
+Farmers, on the other hand, prefer to be part of a team and prefer to share responsibility and accomplishments.

-Unfortunately people are often attracted to people who mirror themself.
-Hunters prefer to work with hunters and often get restless when farmers starts talking about the long hall or about being careful about chasing the newest trend.
-Farmers on the other hand think hunters as reckless cowboys who are willing to sell their mother for the next kick.
-Conflicts like these put a big responsibility on the leader of the teams shoulders, if they are to be healthy conflicts.
+Unfortunately, people are often attracted to people who mirror themselves.
+Hunters prefer to work with hunters and often get restless when farmers start talking about the long hall or about being careful about chasing the newest trend.
+Farmers, on the other hand, think hunters as reckless cowboys who are willing to sell their mother for the next kick.
+Conflicts like these put a big responsibility on the leader of the teams’ shoulders if they are to be healthy conflicts.
 If the leader is e.g. a hunter herself, she will need to work on her patience and try to keep an open mind towards the farmers in the group.
 She will also need to keep an open mind in the hiring of new leaders and be aware of what balance is necessary on the team.
 If a hunter only hires hunters and primarily makes and support hunter decisions, she risks isolating the farmers and they will eventually leave the team.
 This will make the balance even worse and require even more from the leader to bring back the needed balance.

 If you are the top dog, my advise is to look at yourself and the team you are leading.
 Consider if you are a hunter or a farmer.
 Then look at the business you are in and make a genuine assessment of what balance your leadership team should have.
 Finally look at your current team and find a way to get the balance right.
 If the balance is off, make a plan to change it and pay extra attention to the minority types until the balance is restored.